2 guests injured after Port Dickson hotel roof collapses

 The injured guests were a husband and wife who were asleep in their room on the seventh floor of the hotel with their five-year-old son at the time of the incident, according to a report by the New Straits Times.
 The boy was unhurt.

-The couple suffered minor injuries and was sent to the Port Dickson Hospital for treatment.
+The couple suffered minor injuries and was sent to the Port Dickson Hospital for outpatient treatment.

 According to the Port Dickson Fire and Rescue Department, the hotel's roof suddenly gave way, causing the room's ceiling to collapse.